abetusk/scratch/experiments/mystic-symbolic/README.md

 TODO
 ---

-* figure out what to do about swords (barely noticeable from background, too thin)
 * figure out how to rotate 'skinny' minor suits (e.g. swords)
 * make sure creature does not have a single wing as it's base element